 Robert was born and raised in Las Vegas, Nevada, and lived in Los Angeles, Missoula and Anchorage, before moving to Colorado in 2001.
 He has had a career in Sales and Marketing, and is founder and principle at mrwebguru.com, where he is an Internet marketing strategist, SEO Expert/Instructor, and Trusted Advisor.
 Robert is a Rainforest Action Network trained activist; he provides support and direct action work to Earth First, Hundredth Monkey and Anti-War/Peace movements.
 Robert’s hobbies include Drums/Guitar/Songwriting, MMA, Disc Golf, Gaming, Magic and Dogs.

-Kyle has been representing CHC since 2012 in administrative and legal actions.
+Kyle has been representing CHC since 2012 in administrative and legal actions at the federal level.
 Kyle joined Western Environmental Law Center as a staff attorney in 2011 and is the Climate & Energy Program director.
 He focuses on protecting the West’s environment and communities from the harms of oil and gas development.
 He previously practiced law in Washington and Colorado where his work focused on environmental, land use, and real property issues.
 Kyle received a B.A. in international relations from Michigan State University and earned his law degree from Vermont Law School.
 Find out why we are so fortunate to have Kyle on our team and Learn why Kyle is dedicated to defending the West.